hestonhoffman/bolt/documentation/inventory_file_v2.md

 ## Precedence

+When searching for a target's configuration data, Bolt matches a target's URI with its name.
+Bolt uses depth-first search and uses the first value it finds.

-When searching for target configuration, the URI used to create the target is matched to the target's name.
-Any target-based configuration - such as `host`, `transport`, and `port` - will override group configuration values.
-Any target-based data - such as `alias`, `facts`, and `vars` - will be merged with group-based data.
+The `config` values for a target object, such as `host`, `transport`, and `port`, take precedent and override any `config` values at the group level.
+Bolt merges non-`config` data in the target object, such as `alias`, `facts`, and `vars`, with data in the group object.

-Target values take precedence over group values and are searched first.
-For configuration values, the first value found for a target is used.
-Values are searched for in a depth first order.
-The first item in an array is searched first.

-Inventory files are not context-aware.
-Any configuration or data set for a target, whether in a target definition or a group, will apply to all definitions of the target.
-For example, the following inventory file contains two definitions of `mytarget`.

 ```yaml
 version: 2